-A Trailer For Bella Thorne’s New Horror Movie ‘I Still See You’ Show Her Nude And Afraid As A Ghost Scares Her
+A Trailer For Bella Thorne’s Horror Movie ‘I Still See You’ Shows Her Nude And Afraid As A Ghost Scares Her

 The final clip posted so far to Bella Thorne’s Instagram account starts with the line, “Everyone remembers where they were that day.”
 Bella Thorne’s character, Veronica, is seen rubbing her hand over a giant signpost that appears to list the victims of this cataclysmic event.
 She then continues to speak, “The day of the event.”

-As images play out of what must be the apocalyptic event that causes ghosts to watch among the living, Veronica concludes her speech by stating.
+As images play out of what must be the apocalyptic event that causes ghosts to watch among the living, Veronica concludes her speech by stating,

 “We were only fifty miles from ground zero.”